eduardobautista-devops/DevOps-Portfolio/README.md

   <summary><strong> 🟢 Deploying with Docker</strong></summary><br>

   **Technologies Used:**
+  Docker, React, DockerHub, AWS EC2

   **Project Description:**
+  - Created a Dockerfile for a React application
+  - Built a Docker image and pushed it to DockerHub
+  - Installed Docker on an AWS EC2 instance
+  - Pulled and ran the Docker image on EC2, exposing it via a port
+  - Verified deployment through a browser using EC2 public IP
+  - Learned container stop/start operations.

 For detailed **steps and processes** followed during the project, please refer to the attached [PDF](./assets/the-university-of-chicago/Assignment_6_Deploying_with_Docker.pdf) document.